sdebacker/TypiCMS/readme.md

 # TypiCMS

 TypiCMS is a starting point for a multilingual content management system build with laravel.
-It follows some concept of repository patterns, validation as a service and cache decorator.
+It uses repositories, validation as a service, cache decorator and presenters.
-Bower and gulp are used for assets management and user interface is build with Bootstrap Less.
+Bower and gulp are used for assets management and user interface is build with Bootstrap 3 with Less.

 This kind of urls are managed by the CMS :